campjacob/campjacob.github.io/_posts/2025-01-08-the-a-in-adei-anti-racism-diversity-equity-and-inclusion.md

   actions:
     - label: "Read the Full Newsletter"
       url: "https://heritage.edu/wp-content/uploads/2025/01/SWN-Fall-2024.pdf"
-excerpt: "I wrote one of the articles for Heritage University's inaugural newsletter for coming out for Fall 2024.
-You should look at the whole issue, as there is a some warm messages, we highlight a faculty, student, and practicum supervisor and more."
+excerpt: "I had the privilege of contributing an article to Heritage University's inaugural newsletter for Fall 2024!
+The whole issue is packed with warm messages, highlights of faculty, students, and practicum supervisors, and much more.
+Be sure to check it out!"
 ---

 The National Association of Social Workers (NASW, 2021) code of ethics defines six values: service, social justice, dignity and worth of the person, importance of human relationships, integrity, and competence.
 The ethical principle commissioning social workers to challenge injustice runs at the core of being a social worker.